 The following table sets forth the compensation was paid or earned by our non-employee directors during the year ended December 31, 2021.
 Other than as set forth in the table and described more fully below, we did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to any of the other non-employee members of our Board of Directors in the year ended December 31, 2021.
-Joern Aldag, our Chief Executive Officer and a member of our Board of Directors, each did not receive any compensation for their service as members of our Board of Directors during 2021.
+Joern Aldag, our Chief Executive Officer and a member of our Board of Directors, and Reinhard Kandera, our Chief Financial Officer and a member of our Board of Directors, each did not receive any compensation for their service as members of our Board of Directors during 2021.
 Messrs.

 Aldag and Kandera's compensation for service as employees for fiscal year 2021 is presented above in the "Summary Compensation Table."